Award Winning Dandelion Jelly

 - Pour mixture into jars and can according to your preferred method.

-You can head over to our Instagram to see pics of each step of the process, I find seeing visuals helps me to feel more confident when trying a new recipe!
+You can also head over to our Instagram to see pics of each step of the process, I find seeing visuals helps me to feel more confident when trying a new recipe!